tmobile/percy-cake/docs/BLOG.md

 `compare-json file1 file2 [—out reportFilePath]`

-The compare-json scripts are a validation that your YAML files are formatted correctly and will output the precise JSON file content your application is expecting to consume.
+The `compare-json` scripts will compare the json output of the hydrated yaml files to an original set of json files that you referenced when de-hydrating your configuration files into \*.percy.yaml files.
+These scripts will validate that your YAML files are formatted correctly and will output the precise JSON file content your application is expecting to consume.